-In today’s blog, we’ll be looking at 5 practical ways you can use Rapid Safety Systems to implement infection controls at your aged care facility – these can also be followed by businesses in any industry.
-Our workplace management software is flexible and adaptive — meaning you can quickly respond to a gastro outbreak onsite, or take preventative measures to minimise exposure to public health emergencies like the 2019 novel coronavirus.
-Let’s get started.
+We look at 5 practical ways you can use Rapid’s software to implement infection controls at your aged care facility – these can also be followed by businesses in any industry.
+Our workplace management software is flexible and adaptive — meaning you can quickly respond to a viral outbreak, and put in-place preventative measures to minimise the risk of future outbreaks.

 1. Staff and contractor inductions

 Infection controls that support the Aged Care Quality Standards can be built into your staff and contractor inductions.
 Our signature software Rapid Induct allows you to do this quickly and easily using video, text, audio, and PDF lessons.